Updated: This Tutorial has been updated to work with UE5.6+

 ActorBeginOverlap > Cast to BP_ThirdPersonCharacter (or what ever is your character blueprint) > As BP thirdperson > Start swimming.

 Repeat this process for the ActorEndOverlap however instead of Start swimming do Stop swimming.
-Except the event nodes.

 If you find the water has disappeared, select one of the spline nodes and move it slightly.